 2. Relationships; people who are concerned about morale and how team members get along.
 They are positive and optimistic, attuned to people’s feelings and good at building cohesive relationships.

 3. Pragmatism; people who provide practical, hard-headed evaluations of ideas and proposals.
 They advocate pragmatic solutions and their views are not influenced by the need to maintain harmony.
 They are direct and grounded in reality.

 4. Process; People who are concerned with implementation, the details of execution and the use of process and systems to complete tasks.
 They are reliable, organised and conscientious about following procedures.

 5. Innovation; people who recognise when conditions have changed and when the team needs to adapt.
 They spot trends and patterns quickly, enjoy solving problems and generating creative solutions.

-If you’d like more information on how we use the Hogan Assessment framework to help Executive teams achieve a step change in their team performance then please use the link below to access our White Paper Strategic Leadership Development – Evaluation and Effectiveness.
+If you’d like more information on how we use the Hogan Assessment framework to help executive teams achieve a step change in their team performance then please use the link below to access our whitepaper on strategic leadership development – evaluation and effectiveness.